 What Is Sperm Retrieval?

-The process locates and removes the sperm from the male testicles and is performed in several cases including if a patient has an obstruction or blockage in his tubules which prevent the sperm from leaving the testicles (obstructive azoospermia).
+The process locates and removes the sperm from the male testicles and is performed in several cases including if a patient has an obstruction or blockage in his tubules.

-In addition, men who have had a vasectomy and do not want to undergo a vasectomy reversal may choose to have a sperm retrieval procedure to extract sperm from the testicle.
+In addition, men who have had a vasectomy and do not want to undergo a vasectomy reversal may choose to have a sperm retrieval operation.

 When Is Sperm Retrieval Recommended?